9 things you can do to strengthen your team

 Self-reflection?
 You might say, incredulously.
 You mean there’s an art to thinking about things?
 Then I’d clarify:

 As you hone your reflective habits, you increase your skills, and in a repetitively expanding and strengthening pattern, you develop both simultaneously.
-This pattern, first published in a collection of books I co-authored with Alisa Simeral and Bryan Goodwin, is called the Reflective Cycle, and it describes the repeated behaviors of thought that we all follow as we learn something, develop our skills, and progress towards expertise.
-The steps of this Reflective Cycle are rather predictable:
+This pattern, first published in the teachers’ handbook Teach, Reflect, Learn and expanded upon in Pursuing Greatness, is called the Reflective Cycle, and it describes the repeated behaviors of thought that we all follow as we learn something, develop our skills, and progress towards expertise.
+The steps of this Reflective Cycle are rather predictable (starting in the top-right quadrant of the diagram below, and following clockwise):

 • Build awareness.
 What is your goal?
 What outcome do you desire?
 What is your current state of affairs?

-• Act with intentionality.
+• Make intentional decisions.
 What do you need to learn?
 What next steps must you take?
 What are you going to do to move forward?

-• Assess your impact.
+• Assess & analyze your impact.
 After taking that step, what changed?
 Have you improved?
 What’s different now?

-• Adapt and adjust.
+• Become responsive.
 What new questions have surfaced?
 What worked that you can repeat, and what didn’t work that you can discard?

 This simple pattern is repeated, ad infinitum, until you hit mastery…at which point you realize there’s even more growth potential then you ever imagined, and you continue to push forward.
-Potential, as I’ve discussed before, is an asymptote: the closer you get to it, the greater your potential expands.
+Your potential for excellence, it turns out, is an asymptote: the closer you get to it, the greater your potential expands.

 So the next time you’re attempting to meet a goal, trying to learn something new, or aiming to improve your practice somehow, don’t just do things and hope that leads to improvement.
-Instead, reflect – and reflect very intentionally – on the entire growth process.
-The benefits will magnify your success exponentially.
+Instead, reflect – and reflect very intentionally – on the entire growth process:

 Pete Hall is the President/CEO of Strive Success Solutions.
 You can reach him via email at Pete@StriveSS.com.